GhostWording/PublicDocumentation/API/Sections/users.md

           - ...

 The values for each parameter are the exact same ones used in the apps.

+Additional parameters:

+* nbhours = nb hours since the last connection of the user from now. by default it is 72h.

 **Catch all search**:
 If you want to search for a property and don't care about the value but only want to know if there is a value, you can use `*` as search value.